elangovana/kendra-ui-sample/README.md

 Customers can choose to copy individual components or the entire search experience and plug them into their web application.

+ ## Available Scripts

+ In the project directory, you can run:

+ ### `npm start`

+ Runs the app in the development mode.<br />
+ Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+ The page will reload if you make edits.<br />
+ You will also see any lint errors in the console.

+ ### `npm test`

+ Launches the test runner in the interactive watch mode.<br />
+ See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+ ### `npm run build`

+ Builds the app for production to the `build` folder.<br />
+ It correctly bundles React in production mode and optimizes the build for the best performance.

+ The build is minified and the filenames include the hashes.<br />
+ Your app is ready to be deployed!

+ See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+ ### `npm run eject`

+ **Note: this is a one-way operation.
+Once you `eject`, you canâ€™t go back!**

+ If you arenâ€™t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+ Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point youâ€™re on your own.

+ You donâ€™t have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldnâ€™t feel obligated to use this feature.
+However we understand that this tool wouldnâ€™t be useful if you couldnâ€™t customize it when you are ready for it.

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.